Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Data Analysis

 \section{Data Analysis}

-\subsection{Raw data Reduction and Correction}
+\subsection{Raw data reduction and correction}

-Observations obtained with CFHT/WIRCam utilized the sample-up-the-ramp (non-destructive readout) mode~\citep{finger2008}, with each integration sequence consisting of 12 reads.
-Our analysis reveal that the initial read of each sequence on Detector \#52 consistently exhibited elevated counts, producing photometric values $1.002-1.004$ times higher than the median of other reads, which can not be corrected reliably.
+Observations obtained with CFHT/WIRCam utilized the sample-up-the-ramp (nondestructive readout) mode~\citep{finger2008}, with each integration sequence consisting of 12 reads.
+Our analysis reveals that the initial read of each sequence on Detector \#52 consistently exhibited elevated counts, producing photometric values $1.002-1.004$ times higher than the median of other reads, which cannot be reliably corrected.
 Hence, we excluded the first read of each sequence and only used the remaining 11 reads in this work.

-The raw data were reduced by the \texttt{`I`iwi} pipeline (version 2.1.200)\footnote{https://www.cfht.hawaii.edu/Instruments/Imaging/WIRCam /IiwiVersion2Doc.html}, including flagging the saturated pixels, non-linearity correction, reference pixels subtraction, dark subtraction, flat fielding, bad pixels masking and guide window masking.
-Technically, the \texttt{`I`iwi} pipeline should assign bad pixels and saturated pixels's count a value of Not-a-Number (NaN).
+Raw data were reduced by the \texttt{`I`iwi} pipeline (version 2.1.200)\footnote{https://www.cfht.hawaii.edu/Instruments/Imaging/WIRCam /IiwiVersion2Doc.html}, including flagging saturated pixels, nonlinearity correction, reference pixels subtraction, dark subtraction, flat fielding, bad pixels masking, and guide window masking.
+Technically, the \texttt{`I`iwi} pipeline should assign bad pixels and saturated pixels' count a value of Not-a-Number (NaN).
 However, we find that several pixels within the stellar profile are misclassified as saturated pixels by \texttt{`I`iwi}, resulting in their assignment of NaN values.
-This misclassification further exacerbates challenges associated with our data reduction and analysis.
-Figure.~\ref{fig:image} shows a full-frame CO filter's reduced image illustrating our observation FOV, in which the target star is marked as the red square and the final chosen reference stars are marked as the blue circles.
+This misclassification further exacerbates the challenges associated with our data reduction and analysis.
+Figure~\ref{fig:image} shows a full-frame CO filter's reduced image illustrating our observation field of view (FOV), in which the target star is marked as the red square, and the final chosen reference stars are marked as the blue circles.